vidisha999/vidisha999/README.md

 # About Me👋

-- 🔭 I’m currently working on individual data science pojects and looking to collaborate on projects relevant to Bioinformatics.
+- 🔭 I’m currently working on individual data science projects and looking to collaborate on projects relevant with Bioinformatics.
 - 📫 How to reach me: vidishaindeewari999@gmail.com
 - 😄 Pronouns: She/Her.
-- ⚡ Fun fact: In love with kale salads!